Evaluation of small elements of the eigenvectors of certain symmetric tridiagonal matrices with high relative accuracy

 where $X=(X_1, \dots, X_n) \in \Rc^n$ is the unit-length $\lambda-$eigenvector of $A$.
-Then, after $K$ iterations of Inverse Power Method, $X_1$ is evaluated with high relative accuracy.
-More specifically, this relative accuracy is of the same order of magnitude as for the algorithms, described in Sections~\ref{sec_informal}, \ref{sec_detailed}, \ref{sec_short}, \ref{sec_simplified}. \end{conjecture} \begin{remark} The statement of Conjecture~\ref{conj_inverse} also holds for all the coordinates of $X$ in the region of growth and the region of decay.
-In other words, suppose that $k,m$ are those of \eqref{eq_algo_idxs}, \eqref{eq_algo_as}.
-Then, each of $X_1, \dots, X_{k+1}$ and $X_m, \dots, X_n$ is evaluated with high relative accuracy by $K$ iterations of Inverse Power Method. \end{remark} \begin{remark} The inequality \eqref{eq_inverse_k} reflects on the fact that each iteration of Inverse Power Method can reduce the coordinates of the approximation $x^{(k)}$ by the factor at most $\varepsilon^{-1}$.
+Then, after $K$ iterations of Inverse Power Method, $X_1$ is evaluated to high relative accuracy.
+More specifically, this relative accuracy is roughly of the same order of magnitude as for the algorithm described in Sections~\ref{sec_informal}, \ref{sec_short} (see also \eqref{eq_exp1_10}, \eqref{eq_exp3_10} below). \end{conjecture} \begin{remark} The inequality \eqref{eq_inverse_k} reflects on the fact that each iteration of Inverse Power Method can reduce the coordinates of the approximation $x^{(k)}$ by a factor of at most $\varepsilon^{-1}$.
 In other words, if $X_1 \approx 10^{-50}$, and, in the initial approximation, $x^{(1)}_1 = O(1)$, then $x^{(4)}_1$ will already be of the same order of magnitude as $X_1$, and $x^{(5)}$ will approximate $X_1$ to a high relative precision. \end{remark}